Hasatori/Testspector/doc/Practices.md

 Abstract systems should not be tested, since the existence of a concrete instance is required to create them.
 As described in [(Link and Fröhlich 2003, ch.
 7. Inheritance and Polymorphism)](#978-0-08-052017-9-978-1-55860-868-9), one possibility is to create an instance of an abstract system purely for testing purposes.
 However, this approach does not pay off in most cases, since the abstract system is rarely complex enough to make this approach reasonable.
 However, it is recommended to break this best practice in case when we are implementing a framework.
 In this case, it is necessary to test the abstract system even if no concrete instance exists , since users of the framework will create concrete instances.

-### Test only the public behavior of the system under the test
+### Test only the public behaviour of the system under the test

 It is recommended to always test only the public behaviour of the system under test, which is expressed through public methods.
 Private methods are often updated, deleted or added regardless of if public behaviour of a system under test has changed.
 Private methods are only a helper tool for the public behaviour of the tested system.
 Testing them leads to dependencies between the code and the tests, and in the long run, it makes it hard to maintain the tests and even the slightest change will require an update to the tests.
 Books [(Khorikov 2020, Ch.
 11. Unit testing anti-patterns) ](#978-1-61729-627-7) and [(Langr et al. 2015, Ch.
 9. Bigger Design Issues) ](#978-1-937785-48-2) state, that if private methods contain complex behaviors and it seems thet it makes sense to write a separate test for them, it is a sign that the tested system is probably breaking the Single Responsibility Principle.
 Such behaviour should therefore be extracted into a separate class and made public.